Understanding “An Albatross Around One’s Neck”

 And a year’s effort less kingly

-Doled out sensations of reality check’
+Doled out sensations of a reality check

 That there’s an albatross around my neck.These struggles are no mere litmus test.

-Beneath it lies stellar progress,
+Beneath them lies stellar progress,

 And within the ranks of my choices are no regrets.